 Starbucks Bug Bounty Program

-Starbucks believes in a program that fosters collaboration among security professionals to help protect our customers’ and partners’ personal information from malicious activity due to vulnerabilities against our networks, web and mobile applications and set security policies across our organization.
-We treat the security and safety of personal information with the utmost importance.
+Starbucks believes in a program that fosters collaboration amongst security professionals to help protect our customers’ personal information from malicious activity due to vulnerabilities against our networks, web and mobile applications and set security policies across our organization.
+We treat the security and safety of our customers’ personal information with the utmost importance.

 If you believe you have discovered an issue, please contact us at email@example.com.